Mobile App UI/UX Design Trends We’ll be Seeing a lot in 2021

 Well, according to Aimee, this rather depends on the context and purpose of the photography and/or illustration—both have their respective purposes in conveying ideas or information.
-Discretion is the key; some designs may find that an image is more appropriate than using an illustration and vise versa.
+Discretion is the key; some designs may find that an image is more appropriate than illustration and vice versa.

 All in all, neither medium will ever fully replace the other!